anshum511/url-changer/README.md

 This will generate a response from rest API with fields containing "longUrl" and "shortUrl".
 The "longUrl" is the inserted url, the "shortUrl" is the shortened url, and our required result.

+Enhancement: A UI version could also be developed if CORS could be solved without using proxy.

 Image with instructions attached![Annotation 2021-04-24 153544](https://user-images.githubusercontent.com/38910619/115955276-25ad2d00-a513-11eb-9bbe-e3dc232b7ec4.jpg)